RicardMontfort90/backend-CoBrain/README.md

 # Project's name REST API
 ## Description

-This is a the backend repository for the React application `app's name`.
+This is a the backend repository for the React application `CoBrain`.

 ---